refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 Refine is an extensible framework designed for rapidly building web applications.
 It offers a modern, **hook-based architecture**, a **pluggable system of providers**, and a robust **state management** solution.
 This section provides an overview of the key concepts in Refine.

+## Headless Concept

+While Refine offers various integrations for different routers, UI libraries, authentication, authorization, notification providers, and more, at it's core, all these integrations are built on top of `@refinedev/core` package.

+The `@refinedev/core` package is designed with **library agnostic** principles, acts as a central contract for all other Refine integrations by providing **unified interfaces**, **hooks**, and **components**.

+Integrations such as `@refinedev/nextjs`, or `@refinedev/mui`, are simple wrappers between the underlying libraries and `@refinedev/core`.

+This makes it straightforward to mix & match different frameworks, libraries, and integrations according to your needs.

+If you want to redirect users to a certain page after a form submission, show a notification after a successful mutation, or redirect unauthenticated users to login page, you don't need to use different APIs for different libraries.

 ## Resource Concept

 In Refine, a **resource** is a central concept representing an **entity**, which ties together various aspects of your application.